microsoft/gctoolkit/DEVELOPERS_GUIDE.md

 ### Vert.x Message Bus and Verticles

-GCToolkit contains 2 different configurations of a Vert.x event bus.
-The first configuration supports the publishing of log lines.
-The second supports the publishing of JVMEvent objects.
+A new messaging API has been added to the gctoolkit-api module.
+This api breaks the direct dependency of GCToolKit on Vert.x.
+The gctoolkit-vertx module has been refactored to provide an implementation of this new api.
+The new api supports the two different message channels, one for gc log entries and the other for JVMEvent objects.
 [JVMEvent objects](#JVMEvent) are covered later on in this document.

-A second feature of Vert.x that GCToolkit is dependent on is the construct of a Verticle.
-A verticle acts as a container to encapsulate a component designed to process events.
-In GCToolkit vertices are used to encapsulate the DataSource, parsers, and aggregators.
-Vert.x takes care of many of the concerns that one has when distributing the processing events.
-In addition, verticals are a covenant abstraction that nicely supports strong separation of concerns.
+The gctoolkit-vertx module retains the implementation support for messaging for gc log entries and JVMEvent objects.
+It also retains the use of verticles as part of the implementation.
+The verticles are used to encapulate listener behaviour.

 ### Data Source